Unlocking the Social Potential in Autism

 Bridge a gap that exists in children with autism and other developmental delays by helping them develop skills needed to understand and tell a coherent story.

-Through guided social interaction-based lessons, you’ll help children develop narrative skills that include the ability to…
+Through guided social interaction-based lessons, children develop narrative skills that include the ability to…

 - Recall immediate and delayed events in a specific order